 Instead of just resigning to the fact that your baby will only take short naps from now on, you need to figure out how to fix it.
 We're going to help you with that!
-So let's find out more about what the 45-Minute Intruder is, why it happens, and how you can get your baby's naps back on track.
+So let's find out more about what the 45-Minute Intruder is, why it happens, and how you can work to extend your baby's naps.

 What is the 45-Minute Intruder and how does it affect my baby's sleep?

 The 45-Minute Intruder is a term that's used for baby naps that are far too short...often never going much past that 45-minute mark.
-According to BabyWise, it usually happens after 8 weeks of age and peaks around six months.
-Something is causing your baby to wake prematurely, but what is it?
+According to BabyWise, it's usually most noticeable after 8 weeks of age and peaks around six months.
+Something is causing your baby to take short naps and wake prematurely, but what is it?
 We'll get to those reasons in a minute.

 You might be wondering why it matters if a baby's naps are only 45 minutes long.